 One of the major advantages of the VA funding fee is that, unlike FHA and conventional loans, there is no monthly premium payment.
 The upfront payment is the only one you’ll make.
 The absence of a monthly fee results in a lower monthly house payment.

-The VA has several funding fee levels, depending on the veterans status and the type of loan.
-But the fee for eligible veterans, active-duty service members, and National Guard and Reserve members for purchase and construction loans are as follows:
+The VA has several funding fee levels, depending on the veteran’s status and the type of loan.
+But the fees for eligible veterans, active-duty service members, and National Guard and Reserve members for purchase and construction loans are as follows:

-Are eligible to receive VA compensation for a service-connected disability, but you’re receiving retirement or active-duty pay instead, OR
+- You are eligible to receive VA compensation for a service-connected disability, but you’re receiving retirement or active-duty pay instead OR

 Be sure to check with your lender to see if you are eligible for an exemption.